Updated June 13, 2014

 Also in Europe and worth mentioning but not on that list of countries with laws against homosexuality are:

-- Russia, which enacted a law in 2013 prohibiting any positive mention of homosexuality in the presence of minors, including online;
+- Russia, which enacted an anti-gay propaganda law in 2013 prohibiting any positive mention of homosexuality in the presence of minors, including online;

 - Ukraine, which has considered, but so far has not adopted a similar law against “gay propaganda.”